vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 315

-leaves of bilva, apāmārga, śami, dūrvā and tulasi and other upacāras; mantra containing ten names of Ganapati; HV I. 520-523, VR 127-129 ( from Saurapurāna, where Siva tells Skanda that Pārvatī performed it!!); (2) begin on any 4th śu. falling on Sunday; for six months; śistas practise it from Sr. śu.
+leaves of bilva, apāmārga, śami, dūrvā and tulasi and other upacāras; mantra containing ten names of Ganapati; HV I. 520-523, VR 127-129 ( from Saurapurāna, where Śiva tells Skanda that Pārvatī performed it!!); (2) begin on any 4th śu. falling on Sunday; for six months; śistas practise it from Sr. śu.
 4 to M. śu.
 4; worship of Gapapati; VR 141-143 ( from Skanda), Vratārka (folios 66-67); (3) worship of Ganapati for 21 days from Sr, su.
 5 to Śr. kr.
 10 with 16 upacāras and 21 kinds of leaves such as dūrvā;

 bilva, apāmārga &c.; VR 129–141.
 Dūrvātrirātravrata—for women; begin on Bh. śu.
 13; three days

 up to Full Moon; fast on all three days; worship of image of Umā and Maheśvara, Dharma, Savitri placed among dūrvās; jāgara with dance and music; recital of Sāvitri's story; homa on 1st with sesame, ghee, and fuel sticks; confers happiness, wealth and sons; HV II.
 315-318 (from Pad.); dūrvā is said to have sprung from Viṣṇu's hair and

 some drops of amȚta fell on it.
-Durvāstamı-(1) fast on 7th of Bh, śu; worship of Saṅkara on
+Durvāstamı-(1) fast on 7th of Bh, śu; worship of Śhaṅkara on

 8th with gandha, puspa, dhūpa &c. and specially with dūrvā and saml; HV I. 873-875, KKV 239-241 ( both from Bhav.), HK 107 ( not to be performed after Agastya becomes visible or when Sun is in Kanyā-rāśi; VKV 15, PC 120; (2) In this variety, Dūrvā alone is worshipped as if it were a deity with flowers, fruits, &c. and two mantras one of which is 'O Dūrvā 1 you are immortal, honoured by gods and asuras, give me saubhāgya, progeny and all happiness'; dinner to brāhmaṇas, relatives and friends of ground sesame and preparations of wheat flour; this is specially obligatory on women and one should not perform it, if Jyesthā or Mūla nakṣatra occurs on 8th of Bh. śu. nor when the Sun is in the sign of Virgo ( Kanyā) nor when Agastya has risen; Bhav,